brendatreto/PyBer_Analysis/README.md

 *Fig 3.
 Using the groupby() function with multiple variables*

-Once we had this framing we reset the index and created a pivot table to display the rides using the dates as index.
+Once we had this framing, we reset the index and created a pivot table to display the rides using the dates as index.

 ![pivotrides](https://user-images.githubusercontent.com/22451540/151675362-d89b0e09-9dc7-4d90-aef4-c25b6ef54e6b.PNG)

 *Fig 4.
 Pivot table with date as index*

-In order to get a proper visualization of rides along the different dates, we converted the date index to datetime datatype, and later resample the information by week, to get the sum of fares by week.
+To get a proper visualization of rides along the different dates, we converted the date index to datetime datatype, and later resample the information by week, to get the sum of fares by week.

 ![weekly](https://user-images.githubusercontent.com/22451540/151675475-b124c711-8d0e-4a15-9b45-07f5e7c7e186.PNG)